dtcosta/NFT_photos/README.md

 This is implemented by optimizing the output image to match the content statistics of the content image and the style statistics of the style reference image.
 These statistics are extracted from the images using a convolutional network."

-For examples, I took three popular Ohio landmarks and transferred abstract expressionists and 1 modern impressionist.
+For examples, I took three popular Ohio landmarks and transferred abstract expressionists and modern impressionist paintings.
 Below are the results.

 ## Original
 <img src ="Photos/cbus.png" alt="photo" width="300"/>